fl4p/batmon-ha/README.md

 ## BLE Stack

-Batmon can talk to your BMS through one of three Bluetooth backends.
+Batmon can talk to your BMS through one of four Bluetooth backends.
 Pick one with the global `ble_stack` option:

 * **`bleak`** (default) — uses [bleak](https://pypi.org/project/bleak/), a cross-platform Python